nathancarter/weblurch/doc/lean-app-plan.md

 # Plan for a Lean UI Lurch Application

-## Sections

- 1. Add the next page of the tutorial that shows how to use this feature to be able to declare temporary variables and constants, just as in the Lean tutorials.

 ## Namespaces

  1. Modify the context menu for body groups as follows.